-- Atlassian - Self-hosted Cloud versus Self-hosted In House, What's Better?
+- Atlassian - Self-hosted Cloud vs. Self-hosted In House

 Atlassian Data Center products can be hosted a number of different ways.
 Andy Dennis and…

-- How to be Prepared for Atlassian Certification - Part 3: The ACP-300 Exam for Agile
+- How to Prepare for Atlassian's ACP-300 Exam

 Prove your knowledge of Agile development and Jira Software by earning the ACP-JSW certification from…